Dwight E. Crews

 Virginia Fire Incident Reporting System (VFIRS)

 The Virginia Department of Fire Programs (VDFP) manages the reporting of incidents to the Virginia Fire Incident Reporting System (VFIRS).
 VFIRS is the statewide system for tracking all emergency responses with fire departments in Virginia.
-By reporting their incidents to VFIRS, fire departments document the details of their incidents for legal purposes and also document the overall activities with their fire department.
-By reporting their incidents, fire departments get credit for everything that they do in responding to incidents in their area.
-VFIRS also helps to show the value of a fire department’s public service to their community.
+Any time fire department resources (personnel/apparatus) leave the station to respond to an incident, then the call should be reported.
+By reporting their incidents to VFIRS, fire departments document the details of their incidents for legal purposes and also document the overall activity with their fire department.
+Once incidents are reported, then summary statistical reports can be produced for use at their fire department.
+By reporting their incidents, fire departments get credit for all of the emergency responses that they handle in their area and also help show the value of their public service to their community.

 VFIRS Reporting Deadlines

 Timeliness of reporting is critical to ensure the availability of current incident data.
 Fire departments should be consistently reporting incidents on a monthly basis.

 - All incidents are due and should be reported (submitted) no later than the 15th of the calendar month for incidents that occurred in the previous month.

 - January incidents are due on February 15th each year.
 February incidents are due on March 15th.

 - For incidents that remain open, any necessary update shall be reported no later than the 15th of the following month after it finally closed.

 - For example: A structure fire on March 27th is then/initially deemed to be of suspicious origin.
 That incident shall initially be reported into the system no later than April 15th.
 The investigation is not concluded until May 20th and then ‘closed’.
 If the original report is materially altered by the findings of that investigation - requiring an “update” to the existing record, that ‘change’ shall be reported no later than June 15th.